electric-sql/electric/docs/integrations/drivers/server/pglite.md

 }

 // Create the PGlite database connection.
 The first argument
-// is your database name.
-Changing this will create/use a new
+// is your Postgres `pgdata` directory.
+Changing this will
-// local database file.
+// create/use a new local database.
 const conn = new PGlite('/path/to/postgres/datadir')

 // Instantiate your electric client. const electric = await electrify(conn, schema, config)

-// Connect to Electric, passing along your authentication token
+// Connect to the sync service, passing along your authentication token
 // See Usage -> Authentication for more details. await electric.connect('your token')
 ```